mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 }
 ```

 As you can see, we have *NavigationView*, which is the root of our app scene.
 We define two pieces of the state which describe selected label and email.
-We pass bindings to these state pieces down into the view hierarchy, and whenever the user interacts with the view, SwiftUI updates bindings and route our navigation.
+We pass bindings to these state properties down into the view hierarchy, and whenever the user selects the folder or email, SwiftUI updates bindings and route our navigation.

 Sidebar navigation plays a huge role in new [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/bars/sidebars/).
-It is effortless to implement it in SwiftUI using *NavigationView*.
+It is effortless to implement in SwiftUI using *NavigationView*.
 I hope you enjoy the post.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!